dhkaneda/dhkaneda.github.io/about.markdown

 Daikon (White Radish), was the name of my late Netherlands Dwarf.
 He was a much cuter version of Monty Python's Killer Rabbit of Caerbannog.

-I cannot decide between the Earth Federsation and the Principality of Zeon.
+I cannot decide between the Earth Federation and the Principality of Zeon.